Associate in Arts for Transfer | SC Program: AA-T.1006

 Note: CHEM 10 will meet the general education requirement for a laboratory science if taken with CHEM 11.

-This course is an introduction to the major concepts of chemistry, involving minimal, student-friendly math, with attention to their relevance to practical and societal problems.
+A non-mathematical introduction to the major concepts of chemistry with attention to their relevance to practical and societal problems.
 This course is intended for non-science majors who wish to gain an appreciation for the application of chemistry to everyday living.
-The course includes such topics as nuclear energy and energy alternatives, health issues of drugs, food additives, nutrition, hormones, chemicals for household use, chemicals in the environment, and synthetics.
-This course may be offered in a distance education format.
-This course will meet the general education requirement for a laboratory science if it is taken with CHEM 11.
+The course includes such topics as nuclear energy and energy alternatives; health issues of drugs; food additives, nutrition, hormones; chemicals for household use, chemicals in the environment, and synthetics.
+This course may include field trips.
+This course may be offered in a distance learning format.
+This course will meet the general education requirement for a laboratory science if the laboratory course is taken with CHEM 11.

 Apply Now